fjebaker/fuzzig/README.md

 Score with traceback: 104 { 6, 7, 8, 9, 10 }
 ```

+The traceback shows the indexes of the haystack that were matched, useful for generating visual feedback.

 See the [`AsciiOptions` struct](https://github.com/fjebaker/fuzzig/blob/a78afddec30b547643604aafaee202db6fc878f1/src/root.zig#L460-L466) for a list of available options.

 ## Design